COVID-19 Data Study: Ammunition Sales Continue to Soar in Response to Coronavirus Panic

 For press inquiries related to the data below, please contact Alex Horsman via email at alex(at)ammo.com.
 For all other inquiries, the fastest way to get a response is here - seriously.
 Our team is working non-stop to keep up.
 New inventory is added to our website as soon as we can check it in.
 Thanks for your patience at this time of stress for all of us.

-Updated May 24, 2020: Consumer behavior as a result of COVID-19 has changed in many unexpected ways.
-Some companies have seen a huge surge in demand from customers under widespread shutdown orders.
-Others have been pummeled.
 Here at Ammo.com, our growth in sales has directly correlated with the public’s increasing leeriness of COVID-19.
 Starting on February 23, sales began to increase as the search term “coronavirus” gained traction, according to Google Trends.
-This increase in sales over the past 90 days has continued as follows:
+This increase in sales over the past 100 days has continued as follows:

 The table below lists the top 10 states by total sales volume from February 23rd onwards, and their corresponding percentage increase in sales volume when compared to the previous time period.
 Here is how to interpret that data: